 Their creativity, ranging from photography, pottery, textiles, and woodwork, was displayed at our "Unhidden - Creative Neighbourhoods" micro-exhibition.

 All participating mums gained new skills to capture their imaginations through the camera.
 The sessions allowed for social opportunities, the chance to share life and mothering experiences, and to be creative.

 “I was really impressed by the outcomes that the women managed to achieve from their phones and the disposable cameras we gave them.
 I've learned that online workshops offer a lot more possibilities for connecting people when they're isolated” Rebecca Lupton

 3. Young People from Calder Valley including Rastrick High School in Brighouse We wanted to reach out to more young people who live in Calderdale and talk with them about the arts.
 We asked lots of questions to capture some meaningful insights into how we at Hebden Bridge Arts Festival can better serve our young community and inspire each other.

 We asked: Do you think arts and culture is important?
 Which artists to you like and admire?
 Are you interested in podcasts, workshops, carnivals, volunteering?
 What creative opportunities are available in your area?
 What artistic and creative skills would you like to learn?

-This collection of audio interviews and doodle notes shares their stories, voices, views, opinions, and thoughts about life here and now.
-Come and hear their intriguing answers!
-The interviews can be heard at the "Unhidden - Creative Neighbourhoods" micro-exhibition at The Northlight Studio on 29, 30, 31 May 2021.
+This collection of audio interviews and doodle notes shareed their stories, voices, views, opinions, and thoughts about life here and now.
+The interviews were played at the "Unhidden - Creative Neighbourhoods" micro-exhibition at The Northlight Studio on 29, 30, 31 May 2021.